-Funding will only be provided after the organisation and the Commonwealth of Australia (represented by the Department of Communications and the Arts) have entered into a legally enforceable funding agreement setting out the actual costs of the insurance cover, including a final quote or other evidence from the relevant insurer, and after an invoice is received by the Department of Communications and the Arts.
+Funding will only be provided after the organisation and the Commonwealth of Australia (represented by the Department of Infrastructure, Transport, Regional Development and Communications) have entered into a legally enforceable funding agreement setting out the actual costs of the insurance cover, including a final quote or other evidence from the relevant insurer, and after an invoice is received by the Department of Infrastructure, Transport, Regional Development and Communications.

-Under Commonwealth grants legislation, the Department of Communications and the Arts must publish information about the individual grants approved on GrantConnect, the Australian Government's grants information system.
+Under Commonwealth grants legislation, the Department of Infrastructure, Transport, Regional Development and Communications must publish information about the individual grants approved on the Australian Government's grants information system GrantConnect.